matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 - **Continuous Integration** and **Continuous Delivery** automate builds, tests, and deployments to reduce idle time.
 - **Agile** and **Kanban** emphasise small batches and fast feedback.
-- **Team Topologies** warns against coupling teams so tightly that one’s progress blocks another’s.
+- **Team Topologies** warns against coupling teams so tightly that one's progress blocks another's.
 - **Platform Engineering** allows developers to self-serve environments and tools instead of waiting for tickets.

 ### Evidence